HUNDRED LEAF BLOSSOM

-But he was, and she shouldn't be calling him by name.
-It was too soon and they were standing on unknown ground.
+But he was, and she shouldn't be calling him by his name.
+It was too soon and too intimate and they were standing on an unknown ground with loose footing.
 He was just a man from the Capital and she was just a woman from a village.
 The world didn't yet see her for the deeds she had done.

 Apprehension had affected him since his arrival with this woman from the village.
 A smattering of sentences twisted together, some mumbling about a helmet, and an awkward grin.
 He had tried in vain to ease the tension, yet it lingered, thick and coarse between them.
 The memory was too fresh and the days too new.
-He had been a moment from her execution and she had been wanton in seeking her death in the Xianyang, instead, through her rambunctious nature, she had become the saviour of all China.
+He had been a moment or two from executing her and she had been wanton in seeking her death in the Xianyang, instead, through her rambunctious nature, she had become the saviour of all China.